The Enterprise Investment Scheme (EIS) explained

 The government set up the Enterprise Investment Scheme, or EIS, to encourage wealthy businesspeople to plough money into small companies which might otherwise seem too risky.

-This is great news for start-up entrepreneurs, because you can use the scheme to reward existing investors with tax breaks, and attract new ones – greatly increasing your chances of getting the money you need.
+This is great news for start-up entrepreneurs, who can use the scheme to reward existing investors with tax breaks.
+The scheme can also be used to attract new investors – greatly increasing your chances of getting the money you need.

 The scheme offers investors a number of perks and incentives in return for investing in small, high-risk companies.